Table of Contents

 Solar energy is a form of renewable energy derived from the sun.
 It is a clean and abundant source of energy that can be harnessed in various ways to generate electricity and heat for homes, businesses, and communities.

 Solar energy is produced when solar panels convert the sun's light and heat into electrical energy.
-The panels are made up of photovoltaic (PV) cells that convert sunlight into direct current (DC) electricity.
-This electricity is then converted into alternating current (AC) electricity used to power homes and businesses.
+The panels comprise photovoltaic (PV) cells that convert sunlight into direct current (DC) electricity.
+This electricity is then converted into alternating current (AC) to power homes and businesses.

 Furthermore, the cost of solar energy has decreased significantly in recent years, making it more accessible and affordable for households and businesses.